National Democratic Party (El Salvador)

-The National Democratic Party (Partido Nacional Democrático, abbreviated PND) was a Salvadoran political party that existed from 1918 to 1927.
-The party held power from 1918 to 1927 in a time period of El Salvador known as the Meléndez–Quiñónez dynasty.
-El Salvador was called a "coffee republic" during the reign of the PND due to the country's heavy reliance on coffee exports.
-The party ruled as the country's sole political party.
+The National Democratic Party (Partido Nacional Democrático, abbreviated PND), also known as the Club Quiñonista, was a Salvadoran political party that existed from 1918 to 1927.
+The party held power from 1918 to 1927 in the Meléndez–Quiñónez dynasty era of Salvadoran politics, during which the PND ruled as country's sole political party.
+The Red League was the paramilitary wing of the PND from 1918 to 1923.